unic/ScalaWebTest/README.md

 3. In your command line type in the following:
 	1. the fast way:
 		1. `sbt clean compile`
-		2. `sbt publishLocal`
+		2. `sbt publishSigned`
+		3. Enter the Sonatype PGP Key Password as stored in our company password store
 	2. the long way:
 		1. `sbt` - enters the sbt interactive mode
 		2. `clean` - deletes all generated files (target)
 		3. `compile` - compiles the main sources
 		4. `inttest` - compiles and run the integration tests
-		5. `publishLocal` - creates all of the below plus the poms
+		5. `publishSigned` - creates all of the below plus the poms
+		6. Enter the Sonatype PGP Key Password as stored in our company password store
 			1. `package` - creates jars
 			2. `packageDoc` - creates javadoc jars
 			3. `packageSrc` - creates source jars